tximeta: transcript quantification import with automatic metadata

 file.
 It also records the digest of the transcriptome that was computed

-by Salmon during the index
+by salmon during the index

 step.